 Elephant Volunteering in Cambodia

-Part of our daily routine at our boutique resort in Siem Reap is to speak with our guests and to check how their holiday in Cambodia is going.
-Yesterday, we came across a couple who happily shared an interesting story about their life-changing experiences in Cambodia.
+Part of our daily routine at Siem Reap resort is to speak with our guests and to check how their holiday in Cambodia is going.
+Yesterday, we met a young couple who happily shared an interesting story about their life-changing experiences in Cambodia.
 Dan and Helen who hail from the North of England shared their elephant volunteering in Cambodia which according to them, one of the best experiences they have ever had.

-Dan and Helen had their elephant volunteering with Elephant Nature Park for a week.
-Elephant Nature Park is a unique project that provides a sanctuary and rescue center for injured and abused elephants from all over Thailand.
+Dan and Helen went on an elephant volunteering with the Elephant Nature Park for a week.
+Elephant Nature Park is a unique project that provides a sanctuary and rescue center for injured and abused Asian elephants.
 In partnership with Save Elephant Foundation, these two organizations are also working within the Cambodia Wildlife Sanctuary to protect and conserve 1 million acres of jungle habitat, approximately one hour north of Angkor Wat.
-The project spans 25,000 acres and aims to protect the land and all of the native species, flora and fauna, that call it home, including tigers, monkeys, buffalos, and the Asian elephants.
+The project spans 25,000 acres and aims to protect the land and all of the native species, flora and fauna, that call it home, including tigers, monkeys, buffaloes, and the ‘gentle giants’.

 Q: How did you know about the elephant volunteering in Cambodia?